ericlewisX/is-your-song-a-banger-or-a-dud/README.md

 | Decision Tree | 0.622 | 0.768 | 0.591 |
 | Random Forest | 0.736 | 0.899 | 0.674 |

+Since Random Forest is the obvious winner in all performance metrics considered, the finalized model is the one built on it.

 ## Conclusions / Future-Steps

+If a record label was using this Random Forest Model, knowing if a song will be a on Billboard'ss The Hot 100 Chart 70% (accuracy) of the time can be extremely lucrative.

+However, the precision metric score in my opinion is more important than the accuracy.
+The translation for precision in relation to our objective is:
+* Out of all the tracks that the model predicted made it to the Hot 100, how many actually made it.
+Our model judged a little under 90%.

+With the foresight that this model can give, the marketing team or an  artist can be more proactive on the songs that actually have a chance at success instead of reactive if a song happens to be a bop.